Freedom of Information (FOI)

 Make a Freedom of Information (FOI) request

-You can make a request by emailing email@example.com or by post to: Information Governance Team, Legal Services, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.
+You can make a request by emailing firstname.lastname@example.org or by writing to: Information Governance Team, Legal Services, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.

 A Freedom of Information request has to be answered within 20 working days of the council receiving it.